alololox/MONOBIRD/gateway/README.md

 - Go to [local.arcteryx.com](http://local.arcteryx.com)
 - To stop you can `ctrl-C`

+## Development

+It's possible to develop behind the gateway with webpack hot reloads.
+Just run `npm run gateway-hot` in steps 1 and 2 above.

 ## Other Backends

 You can modify the `.env` file to point the gateway at different backends.
 For example: